ManyUses/fungyproof-badge/README.md

 **Grade**

 Clicking on the tokens grade displays the results of the grade and each category.
-An option to bounce to carbon.fyi to purchase carbon offsets for the NFT is available under the Eco Impact results.
+An option to bounce to Offsetra to purchase carbon offsets for the NFT is available under the Eco Impact results.

 ![FungyProof Badge](docs/badge-grade.png)